googleapis/google-cloud-node/README.md

 - [API Documentation][gcloud-bigtable-docs]
 - [Official Documentation][cloud-bigtable-docs]

-*You may need to [create a cluster][cloud-bigtable-cluster] to use the Cloud Bigtable API with your project.*
+*You may need to [create an instance][cloud-bigtable-instance] to use the Cloud Bigtable API with your project.*

 #### Using the Cloud Bigtable API module